Frequently Asked Questions – About Abortion

 Are there protesters at your clinic?

 We experience protesters daily at each clinic.
+They are not allowed on our property.
 We ask that you, or anyone with you, do not talk to them or engage with them in any way.
 If you have concerns, please call us.

 How do I pay for an abortion?